Letter of Peter to Philip: Summary

 The work can be divided into two sections.
 The first is the letter from Peter to Philip (most likely Philip the Apostle, but perhaps a composite character combined with Philip the Evangelist), found in 132,12-133,8 in the Nag Hammadi version; the second is an account of a dialogue between the apostles, Peter, and the resurrected Christ, which spans 133,8-140,27 in the Nag Hammadi version.
 Philip is treated as an anonymous member of the group in the second section, with the apostles treated as a collective.

 Peter writes to Philip regarding commands from the savior to teach and preach about salvation.
 Peter writes that Philip is currently separated from the others, and asks him to come.
 Philip goes to Peter, and the group of apostles gather on Mount Olivet, pray to God, and ask for strength as they fear being killed.
 A great light appears, and a voice reveals itself to be Jesus.

-The messengers ask Jesus about the deficiency of the realms and their fullness (pleroma), their detention in the dwelling place, why they face opposition from the powers of this world, and how they can leave and gain the "authority of boldness".
+The apostles ask Jesus about the deficiency of the realms and their fullness (pleroma), their detention in the dwelling place, why they face opposition from the powers of this world, and how they can leave and gain the "authority of boldness".
 Jesus responds and explains that the deficiency of the aeons occurred when the disobedience and foolishness of the mother led to the establishment of eternal realms.
 (Note: Probably a loose reference to the story of Sophia seen in the Apocryphon of John.
 However, other references to "the mother" and her fall might be references to Eve.
 It is also possible the Mother is an intentionally ambiguous reference to both.)
-The "Arrogant One" (Note: Probably a reference or parallel story to Yaldabaoth, the chief archon, detailed in the Apocryphon of John.) followed her, took a portion, and sowed it, placing powers and authorities (archons) over it and confining it within the mortal realms.
-The Arrogant One grew proud and created mortal bodies from a misrepresentation.
+The "Arrogant One" (Note: Probably a reference or parallel story to Yaldabaoth, the chief archon, detailed in the Apocryphon of John.) followed her, took over part of the aeons, placed powers and authorities (archons) over it, and confined his portion within the mortal realms.
+The Arrogant One grew proud and created mortal bodies, but they were twisted misrepresentations of true forms.